 All of forms you will need to complete can be found in our Residents section.

-All new homes are sold with a 10-year warranty, commencing on the date the park home is first occupied.
+All new homes are sold with a 10-year warranty, commencing on the date of manufacture.
 The warranty will be provided by either Gold Shield Warranty or Platinum Seal, depending on the original manufacturer of your park home.
 Should you experience any problems with your new home, our After Sales Coordinator will liaise with the warranty provider and help you to resolve them.
 Further information regarding the two warranty providers can be found in our Residents section.

 Yes, pets are allowed on our parks.
 The type and number of pets and animals permitted will depend on the individual park.
 We recommend that you check the park rules for the specific park you are interested in, which are available to view and download from the individual park homepages.
 Click here to find the park you’re interested in.